Pradumnasaraf/gencli/README.md

   -h, --help   help for gencli
 ```

->  eg: gencli how big is google
+>  eg: gencli search how big is google

 ### 📜 License